Kylie Jenner And Tyga Turn To Friends Following Split Over Blac Chyna

 “It’s funny now to me!!!
 But when Tyga and side n***a kicked me out!!!
 And they wanted to see me fail! lol…

 “And 2 grind from the dirt!!!!!
-No child support!”
+No child support!

-“N**** is like hoes!
+“N**** is like h**s!
 So imma treat u like that!
 Not paying Jenny!
 Wow… (sic)

 “Stop running to ur money!
 Telling my business about King!
 I bet any money!
-I got more money then ur account Tyga, Michael!!!! (sic)”
+I got more money then ur account Tyga, Michael!!!! (sic)

 “So go tell Kylie, and Rob!
 About our son Account!
-Cause that’s the only reason I’m contacting ur f** ass!
+Cause that’s the only reason I’m contacting ur f** a**!
 But u wanna make it like I want u lol! (sic)”

 Kylie, What’s Good: Twitter trolls Kylie Jenner for catching flames in Blac Chyna’s Tyga… https://t.co/3LKJGFsITQ pic.twitter.com/xCk2Ktbz4d